symfony/symfony-docs/book/page_creation.rst

 #. *Create a controller*: A controller is the function you write that builds
    the page.
-You take the incoming request information and use it to create a Symfony ``Response``, which could hold HTML content, a JSON string or anything else.
+You take the incoming request information and use it to create a Symfony ``Response`` object, which can hold HTML content, a JSON string or anything else.

 Just like on the web, every interaction is initiated by an HTTP request.
-Your job is pure and simple: understand that request and return the appropriate HTTP response.
+Your job is pure and simple: understand that request and return a response.

 .. index::
    single: Page creation; Example